CivicActions/business_portal/docroot/profiles/labp/modules/bp/contrib/panels_import/README.txt

 4. Do not forget to add '<?php' line to the top of the files.
 5. Move files to corresponding subfolders.
 6. Install this module.
+7. Go to 'admin/config/content/panels-import' and configure the import directory.

 MAIN IDEA
 -----------